DerikLu/SampleSwiftProject/README.md

 SampleSwiftProject
 ==================

-This is a sample iOS project by Swift and XCdoe 6 beta 5.
+This is a sample iOS project without storyboard by Swift and XCdoe 6 beta 5.